 Graphic designer couple David and Holly Combs know all about that.
 They fell in love over their shared hatred for the typeface.
 After being asked to create an entire gallery guide in Comic Sans, the duo decided it was time to ban the font altogether, claiming it was a “blight on the landscape of typography.”

 The ‘Ban Comic Sans’ movement certainly indicates the gravity with which typography is perceived.
 The couple are strong believers in the power of typography, striving to call out inappropriate uses of typefaces.
-And indeed, choosing the right font for your website, CV or email is critical.
+And indeed, web-safe fonts are important and choosing the right font for your website, CV or email is critical.
 Typography plays a huge part in the sensations evoked in a certain design.
 Whereas the impact of color psychology in design is fairly well known, typography still has some catching up to do.

 Comic Sans strikes again

 Like many things that were a big hit 25+ years ago (bell-bottoms, platform shoes and tattoo choker necklaces, for example), Comic Sans could well be on the brink of revival.
 In fact, since the Combs first launched their wildly successful campaign, things have changed.
 So much so that in 2019, the couple re-named the movement ‘Use Comic Sans.’

 What started out as an inside joke meant for designers had simply gone too far.
 In May 2019, the couple posted on the movement’s Facebook page, saying “We were wrong.
 Ban the Ban and Use Comic Sans!”

 Perhaps it really is time for Comic Sans to join our other much-loved items from the ‘90s and make a return.
 After all, it seems that the ‘90s have made a comeback in areas other than fashion.
 These kinds of retro aesthetics are cropping up in various design fields, from graphic design magazines to some of the best websites out there.

 Comic Sans and dyslexia